 We are also uncomfortably aware that the world is undergoing an environmental crisis.
-Extensive farming and consumption of animal products have contributed significantly to deforestation, climate change, and scarce water and other natural resources.
+Extensive farming and consumption of animal products have contributed significantly to deforestation, climate change, and scarcity of water and other natural resources.

 Four billion.
 We can actually end world hunger if we choose to do so.

 Veganism also has the power to reduce, and even reverse, many chronic diseases.
 The health benefits of a plant-based diet are noteworthy.
 A vegan diet can lessen the impacts of arthritis, Parkinson’s disease and Type-2 diabetes.
 Veganism combats obesity more effectively than any other diet.
 It reduces the risk of colon cancer and cardiac disease.
 Those on a vegan diet also consume more antioxidants than those who are not.

 With more people than ever embracing veganism, big and exciting changes have been taking place all around the world.
 Last year, the amount of Google searches for the term "vegan" increased by 90 per cent.
 A new study expects that a quarter of New Zealanders will be meat-free by 2025.
 In Britain, there are half a million people who follow a vegan diet.
 In Canada, the government released a new draft national food guide that favours a high proportion of plant-based foods.
 Dairy consumption has declined so much that dairy farmers in the US are now converting their farms into almond groves to supply the increasing demand for almond milk.
 Ben & Jerry's has released vegan ice-cream flavours.
 And others are following suit.

 Veganism in Sydney